 See Tracks?
 Think Train! public service campaign.

 Railroads strongly support the federal

 Section 130 program, which sets aside federal funds each year to states for installing new active warning devices, upgrading existing devices, and improving grade crossing surfaces.
 Since its inception, the Section 130 program has helped prevent tens of thousands of grade crossing related injuries and fatalities.
-From 2000 through 2013, the number of grade crossing collisions fell 40%, injuries associated with collisions fell 21% and fatalities fell 42%.
+Fatalities have decreased by 57% since the Programs inception in 1987 to 2014.
 The grade crossing collision rate has fallen nearly every year since 1978.